Ehanlion/mist_obsidian/GM Screen/-1. Sailing System/Introduction to Ethan's Sailing System.md

 **Sinking**: Once a ship's health is reduced below 0, it sinks.
 A ship sinks in a given number of rounds.
 This can be slowed or accelerated by external factors, but it always has a baseline.
 **Control Methods**: A ship must be controlled by a captain who issues ordered to his lesser.
 Those lesser execute the order, but the captain must steer or delegate his helmsman to
 # Crewing a Ship
+## Key Terms
+**Captain**: Leader of the ship.
+Companies directly appoint captains while pirates democratically elect theirs.
+Crew relies on captain for all final orders.
+Captains orchestrates combat directives.
+**Helmsmen**: *Optional*.
+Steers the ship and mans the helm.
+Captains consults navigator and gives turn order or directly gives turn order in heat of combat. *If not taken, assumed by captain.*
+**Navigator**: *Optional*.
+Consults star charts, navigation tools, and magic to guide a ship on its passage.
+Advises captain on course headings. *If not take, assumed by captain.*
+**First Mate**: Carries our orders on the captains behalf.
+Second in command.
+An order given by a first mate is to be taken as an order from the captain unless the captains overrides with their own order.
+**Cook**: Responsible for preparing the food for the ship.
+Communes with quarter-master to use ships chest to buy food and stock the pantries.
+**Quarter-Master**: Oversees cargo transactions, shipping manifests, and trade orders.
+Third in command.
+Manages crew's pay and loot distributions.
+Oversees the hold and keeps the hold clear of vermin.
+**Sail-Tenders**: *Optional*.
+If a ship has sails, it needs Sail-tenders.
+Responsible for manning the sails.
+Must raise/lower/change sails when given orders by the captain.
+**Gunner**: *Optional*.
+If a ship has large weapons, it needs gunners.
+Gunners operate cannons, trebuchets, crossbows, or other mounted weapons.
+**Lookout**: Generally a creature with high perception, this position mans the crow's nest on the ship.
+Responsible to relaying sightings to captain/first mate/navigator for action.
+**Oarsmen**: *Optional*.
+If a ship has oars, it needs oarsmen.
+Oarsmen row the ship when it's not under sail power, namely in ports and rivers.
+**Engineer**: *Optional*.
+An engineer is optional, but recommended.
+The engineer repairs the ship on journeys and in ports, they oversee large-scale repairs done to ship.
+**Grunt**: Generic crewmates of a ship.
+If a role is not assigned, by default a crew member is a grunt.
 # Building Your Ship
 # Embracing Weather Systems
 # Deep Sea Encounters